 - Women are 50% of the population.

-- Women are 100% of the population who have kept, and are able to keep, the world going.
+- Women are 100% of the population who keep the world going.

-- 100% of the population should get down with passing the mic and let women tell their stories, whether it be through a song, a rap, a riff, or a beat.
+- 100% of the population should get down with passing the mic and letting women tell their stories, whether it be through a song, a rap, a riff, or a beat.

 So maybe my 23% really is not that bad.
-Maybe, what’s really the issue is the industry and the consumer at large muting the mic and blocking the lane for women.
+Maybe, what’s really the issue is the industry and consumer at large blocking the lane for women.

 But Alex, I’m a hetero dude and I just like listening to music I can relate to…